 qzαCw∂2T∂t2.
 (9)

 This term shows that the effect of dispersion grows both as hydrologic flux grows and as the dispersivity, α, grows.
-The sensitivity analysis shows that low flow velocity is required to match the observed profile when dispersivity is high.
-When dispersivity is lower, higher flux is required to match the observed profile.
+The sensitivity analysis shows that low flow velocity (and thus low hydraulic conductivity) is required to match the observed profile when dispersivity is high.
+When dispersivity is lower, higher flux (and thus higher hydraulic conductivity) is required to match the observed profile.

-This relationship does not appear to be linear, however these data are not sufficient to illuminate the nonlinearity.
-The cause of this nonlinearity is the codependence of the dispersion term on flux and dispersivity.
+This relationship does not appear to be linear, however these data are not sufficient to fully resolve the nonlinear relationship.
+The cause of this nonlinearity is the codependence of the dispersion term on both flux (hydraulic conductivity) and dispersivity.
 An interested reader is referred to Rau et al. (2012) for further investigation of the significance of thermal dispersion in heat transport.

 The value of dispersivity also depends on the spatial scale that heat transport is taking place.
 (Zheng & Bennett, 2002).
 Zheng & Bennet (2002) states that for an investigations on the scale of tens of centimeters, dispersivity is expected to vary between 0.01m and 1m.
 In this range, α = 0.1m gave the best quality of fit between the predicted temperature profiles and the observed profiles, so this value was chosen to be the representative vertical dispersivity at the site.